Accèder directement au contenu

 Q : I need a letter of acceptance early for my scholarship application.
 Can you provide this ?

 A : Unfortunately no. You will receive an acknowledgement of your application after the application deadline, and you will be notified that your application has been accepted or rejected as soon as the jury has come to a decision.
-If you haven’t been notified yet, it means that the jury hasn’t decided, so we can’t guarantee your acceptance at this stage.
+If you have not been notified yet, it means that the jury has not decided, so we cannot guarantee your acceptance at this stage.

-Q : Here’s my CV, I’d like to know if I’m eligible for the programme.
+Q : Here is my CV, I would like to know if I am eligible for the programme.

-A : The short answer : we don’t have the time and resources required to assess CVs sent outside the application procedure.
+A : The short answer : we donnot have the time and resources required to assess CVs sent outside the application procedure.

-Longer version : there are far too many higher education systems and diplomas for us to know, and we can’t give you a personalised answer in advance.
+Longer version : there are far too many higher education systems and diplomas for us to know, and we cannot give you a personalized answer in advance.
 Here are some guidelines to help you evaluate your eligibility :

-– some of our programmes have more specific requirements, which are listed on the corresponding pages : Q-Life scholarships, programme Médecine/Sciences, Double diplôme AgroParisTech-ENS.
+some of our programs have more specific requirements, which are listed on the corresponding pages : Q-Life scholarships, programme Médecine/Sciences, Double diplôme AgroParisTech-ENS.

 The degrees listed here are required at the time of registration, i.e. next september.
 Applications can be made while the degree is still in preparation.
 In this case, acceptance is contingent upon the actual obtainment of the required degree.